Discover more from The Infinite Zero Experience

 “As I said, man is in prison.
 If he realizes he is in prison, he may wish to run away.
 But he may be afraid that if he runs away he may find himself in a worse position than before, and so he may reconcile himself to staying in prison.
 If he decides to run away, he must understand that two conditions are necessary: he must be one of a number of people who wish to run away, for they have to dig a tunnel, and one man cannot do it alone, and secondly, they must have help from those who have run away before them.
 So first he must realize he is in prison; second, he must wish to run away; third, he must have friends who also wish to run away; fourth, he must have help from outside; fifth, he must work to dig the tunnel.
 No amount of faith or prayer can dig the tunnel for him.
 And he does not know what he will find when he gets out of prison.
 There are many reasons why one man cannot escape from prison.
 But twenty people may.
 Each of them profits by the work of the rest.
 What one gains, all the twenty gain.”

-We have two courses where we work in groups with people interested and committed to healing and liberating their Consciousness:
+We offer three different trainings for people interested and committed to healing and liberating their Consciousness:

 Please share your experience, thoughts, and feedback in the comments.
 If you found this post helpful please like and share as it helps us to reach more people.